cloudops/cloudmc-standard-kb/en/compute-service/working-with-instance-templates.md

 ### Creating a template from an existing instance

-This section will show how to create an **instance template** from an existing instance running on cloud.ca.
+This section will show how to create an **instance template** from an existing instance running on Hypertec Cloud.
 This process requires a [volume snapshot](working-with-snapshots.md) to be created.

 #### Make the initial Volume Snapshot